Seahawks fire four in strength and conditioning department

 - Seahawks part ways with head strength and conditioning coach Chris Carlisle

-Carroll had said on Monday that “we don’t anticipate any major changes” in the team’s coaching staff following a 10-6 regular season and a loss Saturday to Dallas in the Wild Card round of the playoffs.
+Carroll had said on Monday that “we don’t anticipate any major changes” in the team’s coaching staff following a 10-6 regular season and a loss Saturday to the Dallas Cowboys in the wild-card round of the playoffs.

+But while there does not appear to be any movement with the team’s position coaches at the moment, Carroll is apparently looking for a fresh start in the strength and conditioning area, especially in light of some of the new changes in rules that have been aimed at player safety.

-The firings mean only three coaches remain who have been with the Seahawks since arrived in 2010 — tight ends coach Pat McPherson, assistant offensive line coach Pat Ruel and special teams coach Brian Schneider.
+The firings mean only three coaches remain who have been with the Seahawks since Carroll arrived in 2010 — tight ends coach Pat McPherson, assistant offensive line coach Pat Ruel and special teams coach Brian Schneider.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.